vojty/feather-gb/README.md

 No specific priority here

 - standard (play) mode
-  - controls
-  - gamepad
-  - custom controls
+  - support for custom controls + gamepad
 - APU (currently with no sound - WIP in the previous TypeScript only version of the emulator)
 - FIFO for sprites
+- save & load
 - make PPU more accurate and pass some [mealybug-tearoom-tests](https://github.com/mattcurrie/mealybug-tearoom-tests)
 - GameBoy Color support